Kristen attaches her phone to a tripod in order to record her own blog videos.

 - a.
-To render (sound or images) into permanent form for reproduction, as by mechanical or digital means.b.
+To render (sound or images) into permanent form for reproduction in a magnetic or electronic medium.b.
 To record the words, sound, appearance, or performance of (someone or something): recorded the oldest townspeople on tape; recorded the violin concerto.

 - a.
 An account, as of information or facts, set down especially in writing as a means of preserving knowledge.b.
 Something on which such an account is based.c.
 Something that records: a fossil record.